despair86/libsignal-protocol-c/CONTRIBUTING.md

 A separate X/Open Group curses implementation is not required, we can use the regular System 5 Release 4 `libcurses`.

-**NOTE: the system libcurses may print inconsistent colours if the terminal backgrouns *isn't* black.** This limitation stems from the assumption that all terminals have a black background.
+**NOTE: the system libcurses may print inconsistent colours if the terminal background *isn't* black.** This limitation stems from the assumption that all terminals have a black background.

 ## Development host setup (All platforms)